4 Tips for a Flawless edTech Product Development Timeline

 As the project continues, review and re-evaluate your timeline at least every two weeks.
 Is everyone on your team meeting their deliverable due dates?
 How about those feedback and review sessions?
 You might be excited and anxious to see your edTech product hit the shelves, but it’s more important to be realistic about time and resources.
 That’s what a product timeline is for!

 Whatever shape your timeline takes, it’s a vital project planning tool.
 Not only will it help you keep your edTech product on track, it’s also a quick and easy way to communicate with your team about needs, deadlines, and next steps.
-Happy planning!

 Are you about to kick off design for a new edTech product?
 Find out how our expert team can help you design an incredible user experience for teachers and learners!
 Contact us below.